bgaze/bootstrap-form/README.md

 ### Hidden input

 This function is an alias to [Form Builder function](https://laravelcollective.com/docs/5.8/html#text).
+As for other inputs, `id` attribute will be added if missing

 ```html
 BF::hidden($name, $value = null, $options = [])